DSpace/DSpace/dspace/src/main/docker/README.md

 docker run -i -t -d -p 80:80 -p 443:443 dspace/dspace-shibboleth
 ```

+This image can also be rebuilt using the `../docker-compose/docker-compose-shibboleth.yml` script.

 ## local.cfg and test/ folder

 These resources are bundled into the `dspace/dspace` image at build time.